Outsourcing your entire social media team sure sounds nice, but does it work? Is it effective?

 In all the levels, the most important social media role to keep in-house is the person you have directing it all.

-You need someone dedicated to pulling all the pieces together, someone who is a great project manager and has a grid for most aspects of social media (design, video, copywriting, different platforms).
+You need someone dedicated to pulling all the pieces together, a great project manager and has a grid for most aspects of social media (design, video, copywriting, different platforms).

 This can be a part time person (10 hours a week!).
 It can be done.